josephg/diamond-types/README.md

 This project was initially created as a prototype to see how fast a well optimized CRDT could be made to go.
 The answer is really fast - faster than other similar libraries.
 This library is currently in the process of being expanded into a fast, feature rich CRDT in its own right.

+For detail about how to *use* diamond types, see the [package level documentation at docs.rs](https://docs.rs/diamond-types/latest/diamond_types/).

-For much more detail about how this library works, see:
+For much more detail about how this library *works*, see:

 - The talk I gave on this library at a recent [braid user meetings](https://braid.org/meeting-14) or
 - [INTERNALS.md](INTERNALS.md) in this repository.
 - [This blog post on making diamond types 5000x faster than competing CRDT implementations](https://josephg.com/blog/crdts-go-brrr/)
   - And since that blog post came out, performance has increased another 10-80x (!).

 As well as being lightning fast, this library is also designed to be interoperable with positional updates.
 This allows simple peers to interact with the data structure via operational transform.